 Spring and fall – during these two seasons the watering will be not limited as most succulents are actively growing in spring and fall.
 Typically watering the plant once every 7-10 days should suffice during this time; however, indirect sunlight is important during this time.

 Summer – the heat will require more regimented watering schedules.
 The soil will dry out faster and checking the plant weekly is recommended.
-Watering succulents when the soil is completely dry, it might take 5-7 days.
+Watering succulents when the succulent soil is completely dry, it might take 5-7 days.
 Typically, the morning and the afternoon after sunset are the coolest part of the day in summer and have plenty of sun, moving the plant out of the sun will help succulents thrive.
 Besides, these two periods are also the best time to water succulents.
 Succulents summer care is quite important in the growth of succulents.

 Winter – excessive moisture in the surroundings in winter results in extending the period of water evaporating in soil.
 Checking the plant weekly to water and check the soil is important during the cooler months.
 And because most succulents are dormant in the winter, they don't need as much water, watering them once every 4-6 weeks is enough.
+Click here to learn how to water succulents in winter.

 Tools and Tips for Watering